 “I am so proud of Crystal,” Julo said.
 “Crystal has worked no less than three jobs in order to help her family.
 She is currently getting her master's degree at the University of Missouri, working as a dance instructor and she is a first-year teacher and second-year cheer coach at Van Horn.

-Page 2 of 2 - “If anyone deserved something special, it was Crystal.”
+“If anyone deserved something special, it was Crystal.”

 Escobar is part of one of the most remarkable turnarounds in Van Horn history as her Falcons placed seventh at state competition in their first appearance there.

 “I don't know anything about cheerleading personally but I do know about sports,” Julo said, “and any team that can qualify and compete at state competition in less than two years of training is something to be proud of.